oar-team/batsim/doc/run_batsim.md

 # Install and Run batsim

-**Important note**: It is highly recommended to install Batsim with the provided methods because we are using specific version of Simgrid and up-to-date packages (like boost) that may not be easily available in your distribution yet.
+**Important note**: It is highly recommended to install Batsim with the provided methods because we are using specific version of SimGrid and up-to-date packages (like boost) that may not be easily available in your distribution yet.